openvenues/libpostal/README.md

 Todos
 -----

-- [ ] Port language classification from Python, train and publish model
 - [ ] Publish tests (currently not on Github) and set up continuous integration
 - [ ] Hosted documentation